Degree Requirements

 Comprehensive Exam

 The Comprehensive Exam consists of two parts: 1) a written requirement and 2) an oral defense of proposed research.
-Successful completion of the exam requires that the candidate’s committee approves both the written requirement and the oral defense.
+Successful completion of the exam requires that the student’s committee approves both the written requirement and the oral defense.

-Each candidate (in consultation with their advisor) is free to decide how the proposal is organized (i.e. Introduction, Techniques, Methods Development, Prior Results, Plan of Work, etc.) but the proposal is subject to several restrictions:
+Each student (in consultation with their advisor) is free to decide how the proposal is organized (e.g., Introduction, Techniques, Methods Development, Prior Work, Plan of Work, etc.).
+However, the following guidelines should be followed:

 Questions about format, organization, and/or content should be discussed with the student’s research advisor and/or committee.